-Attempts to use the IBM Rational Integration Tester (RIT) Run Command test action result in a "not found" error.
+Attempts to use the IBM Rational Integration Tester (RIT) Run Command test action result in a "not found" error or hang.

 Commands that run correctly when using interactive login programs do not run through the RIT Run Command test action.

-Most likely the user environment has wrong settings, when RIT connects with Run Command and SSH.
+Most likely the user environment has incorrect settings when RIT connects with Run Command and SSH.
 When RIT connects to a server, RIT connects in a non-interactive way.
-The login is different from logging in with an interactive appluication such as Putty.
+The login is different from logging in with an interactive application such as Putty.
 The non-interactive connection does not run all of the user's login scripts.

 Possibly one of the commands invokes another shell or logs into another system.
 This subsequent shell takes keyboard input which Run Command is unable to pass through.
 You need to run all Run Command steps in the same shell.

 The following steps will help you to resolve the issue, although it might not be possible to automate every remote command using RIT for the reasons mentioned above.

 - Verify that the command works as expected when logging into the remote system using an interactive SSH client such as Putty.